 1. Pay annually for insurance premiums

 Car insurance, life insurance, pet insurance, home insurance (basically, most insurances) come with interest attached if you decide to do the usual thing and pay monthly.
-If you pay upfront for the year, you can save quite a bit of money that way.
+If you pay upfront for the year, you can save quite a bit of money on car insurance per month that way.

 Now I know the whole point of taking the monthly payment option is because paying for the policy in one lump sum is downright expensive and budgeting monthly for it really helps.
 And you’re probably wondering, how are you supposed to find the cash upfront when you’re meant to be saving cash?